MichaelOC05/arr/journals/kurt.md

 ## September 2, 2022
 We didn't have a lot of time to work on projects because of manditory fun.
 No coding was done but we did discuss what we wanted to work on next week.

+## September 6, 2022
+Gio and I worked on the CI/CD pipeline today.
+We were able to get the unit test to pass but we are still having some problems getting flake8 to pass.